MarieGurke/nfconsensus/README.md

 # Nfconsensus - nextflow pipeline creating consensus sequences from bam files

-This pipelines creates consensus sequences from bam files using angsd and outputs them in gzipped fasta format.
+This pipelines creates consensus sequences for whole scaffolds from bam files using angsd and outputs them in gzipped fasta format.

 Steps of the pipeline are: